Knowing my passion for public speaking my son pointed me in the direction of a Simon Sinek YouTube video.

 Is this an issue isolated to millennials?

-Simon refers to the challenge of ‘instant gratification’ and suggests that millennials can have whatever they want whenever they want it.
-Personally I think he’s missing a very important point.
+Simon Sinek refers to the challenge of ‘instant gratification’.
+He suggests a perception that millennials can have whatever they want whenever they want it.

 In my view, the fact that young people today may be even more impatient is a good thing rather than bad.
 They will be the drivers of change in a world of change.
 When most people think of change they think of the past but change surrounds us in every moment,